traefik/traefik/docs/content/observability/metrics/opentelemetry.md

 !!! info ""

-    The OpenTelemetry trace reporter will export traces to the collector by using HTTP by default, see the [GRPC Section](#grpc-configuration) to use GRPC.
+    The OpenTelemetry exporter will export metrics to the collector by using HTTP by default, see the [GRPC Section](#grpc-configuration) to use GRPC.

 #### `addEntryPointsLabels`